-Boom Truck Operator - 2400 Hours APPRENTICESHIP LEVEL AND WAGES Year Wage Rate At This Level Requirements for progression to next level of apprenticeship When requirements are met, the apprentice will progress to...
-1 st 75 % ▪ Completion of Level I training ▪ Pass Level I exam ▪ Minimum 1200 hours of combined relevant work experience and training 2 nd Year 2 nd 90% ▪ Minimum 2400 hours of combined relevant work experience and training ▪ Sign-off of all workplace skills in apprentice logbook ▪ Pass certification exam Journeyperson Certification Wage Rates ▪ Rates are percentages of the prevailing journeyperson's wage rate in the place of employment of the apprentice. ▪ Rates must not be less than the wage rate established by the Labour Standards Act (1990), as now in force or as hereafter amended, or by other order, as amended from time to time replacing the first mentioned order. ▪ Rates must not be less than the wage rate established by any collective agreement which may be in force at the apprentice's workplace. ▪ Employers are free to pay wage rates above the minimums specified.
+Mobile Crane Operator - 5400 Hours APPRENTICESHIP LEVEL AND WAGES Level Wage Rate Requirements for Progression to Next Level Next Level 1 st 60 % ▪ Completion of Level 1 training ▪ Pass Level 1 exam ▪ Minimum 1800 hours of combined relevant work experience and training 2 nd Year 2 nd 75% ▪ Minimum 3600 hours of combined relevant work experience and training 3 rd Year 3 rd 90% ▪ Minimum 5400 hours of combined relevant work experience and training ▪ Sign-off of all workplace skills in apprentice logbook ▪ Pass certification exam Journeyperson Certification Wage Rates ▪ Rates are percentages of the prevailing journeyperson's wage rate in the place of employment of the apprentice. ▪ Rates must not be less than the wage rate established by the Labour Standards Act (1990), as now in force or as hereafter amended, or by other order, as amended from time to time replacing the first mentioned order. ▪ Rates must not be less than the wage rate established by any collective agreement which may be in force at the apprentice's workplace. ▪ Employers are free to pay wage rates above the minimums specified.
 Level Exams ▪ This program may not currently contain Level Exams, in which case this requirement will be waived until such time as Level Exams are available.
-Direct Entry Apprentice ▪ Will complete the NLCS or AACs for the trade if available, or: ▪ Will complete Level I courses through PLA and / or in school training if no NLCS or AACs is available. ▪ Training will be completed with up to 16 weeks of training per calendar year.

-Boom Truck Operator - 2400 Hours CLASS CALLS Call Level Requirements for Class Call Hours awarded for In-School Training Direct Entry Apprentice to Level I ▪ Minimum of 1000 hours of relevant work experience 336 Direct Entry Apprentice ▪ Will complete the NLCS or AACs for the trade if available, or:▪ Will complete Level I courses through PLA and / or in school training if no NLCS or AACs is available.
-Training will be completed with up to 16 weeks of training per calendar year.
-Class calls at Minimum Hours: ▪ Class calls may not always occur at the minimum hours indicated.
+Mobile Crane Operator - 5400 Hours Class Calls (After Apprenticeship Registration) Call Level Requirements for Class Call Hours Awarded for In-School Training Direct Entry Level I ▪ Minimum of 1800 hours of relevant work experience 474 Class Calls at Minimum Hours: ▪ Class calls may not always occur at the minimum hours indicated.
 Some variation is permitted to allow for the availability of training resources and apprentices.